dotnet/linker/docs/illink-options.md

 `illink -a Program.exe`

 will use the assembly `Program.exe` as a source.
-That means that the linker will walk through all the methods of Program.exe to generate only what is necessary for this assembly to run.
+That means that the linker will start with the main entry point method of `Program.exe` (typically the `Main` method) and process all its dependencies to determine what is necessary for this assembly to run.

 ### Linking from an [XML descriptor](data-formats.md#descriptor-format)